inURwhey/transparent-talent-monorepo/Documentation/PROTOCOLS.md

 1.  **Initiate Company & Lead Discovery (Protocol 1.4):** Start by providing the user's profile and resume and requesting a 'Master Target Company List' and 'Preliminary Job Leads'.
 2.  **Initiate Preliminary Screening (Protocol 2.2):** From the list of leads generated in Step 1, select specific jobs to screen.
 The AI will apply the critical verification protocol to each.
 3.  **Initiate Detailed Analysis (Protocol User-Driven v1.1):** For jobs that pass screening, provide the full job description and request a detailed analysis.

+New Protocol: Self-Correction on Truncation (v1.0)
+Objective: To prevent the AI from ever outputting truncated or abbreviated code that violates the Full-File Output Mandate.
+Trigger: Any time the AI internally generates a code block containing an abbreviation like ..., // ... (rest of file), or any other placeholder for code that should be present.
+Workflow:
+Internal Check: Before outputting any code block, the AI will perform a self-check for truncation markers.
+Halt & Re-evaluate: If a truncation marker is detected, the AI will STOP generating the response.
+It will then issue a self-correction message to the user, such as: "Protocol Violation Detected: My planned output contained truncated code.
+I am halting and will now generate the complete, untruncated file as required."
+Grounded Regeneration: The AI will then re-read the last known-good version of the file from the chat history and re-apply the intended changes to ensure the final output is complete and correct.